0xMax42/ait/README.md

 This command will look for a configuration file named `ait.custom.config`.

+The same keyword is also used to search the working directory for `.ai.<KEYWORD>.md` context files before falling back to `.ai.md`.

 ### Fallback Configuration File search

 As a fallback, if no configuration file is found, the script will search for it in the user's home directory under `~\.ait\*`.